The 600,000 people who pass through UK airspace every day rely on air traffic controllers to get them to their destination safely and efficiently.

 - problem solving skills

-- ability to work quickly and accurately under pressure
+- the ability to work quickly, accurately, calmly and decisively under pressure

 - Motivation and self-discipline.

 - an aptitude for working with technology